 Founded in 2020, The School and Beyond Foundation is a 501(C)(3) public charity based on the premise that each individual student has extraordinary potential that needs to be deliberately nurtured.
 Our educational system, however, has failed to prioritize the deliberate development of each student, especially those in Black communities.
-Earlier Ed Trust reports state that hundreds of thousands of students of color and students from low-income backgrounds are missing out on advanced coursework opportunities that would challenge and engage them and prepare them for college.
+Earlier Ed Trust reports state that hundreds of thousands of students of color and students from low-income backgrounds are missing out on advanced coursework opportunities that would challenge, engage, and prepare them for college.
 What’s more, many of our Black youth are enrolled in schools that specifically limit access to advanced mathematics.

 With technology becoming increasingly important in everyday life and STEM and financial education being a path to some of the most lucrative careers, all students should have access to STEM education.
 Through educational lessons in computer science, financial literacy, entrepreneurship, and health and wellness, combined with mentorship, speaker events, and scholarships, The School and Beyond Foundation aims to change the educational and career trajectories of Black students across the United States and Africa.